quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/configuring-ssr.md

 2. If you import anything from node_modules, then make sure that the package is specified in package.json > "dependencies" and NOT in "devDependencies".

 3. The `/src-ssr/middlewares` is built through a separate Esbuild config.
-You can extend the Esbuild configuration of these files through quasar.config.js:
+You can extend the Esbuild configuration of these files through the `/quasar.config` file:

 ```js
 return {